Sustainable Gardening/Landscaping: The 5 Principles. Part I.

 1. Stop using all chemicals.

 First things first.
 Garden and lawn chemicals are biological weapons and there’s no good reason to use them.
 Poisonous toxic biocides are dangerous, and harm humans, animals and the land.
 Stop using them.
 It’s a zero-sum game.
-A person can be improving the ecosystem in the sphere of influence within their realm, or they can be using poisonous toxic life-icides, but they can’t do both things.
+Emphatically, someone can be improving the ecosystem in the sphere of influence within their realm, or they can be using poisonous toxic life-icides, but they can’t do both things.
 Mutually exclusive concepts.

 2. Remove all invasive plants. (continued here)